-- Crater Lake – six miles in length and five miles wide, this beautiful lake has a little island right in the middle which has grown woods and makes this area ridiculously scenic.
+Crater Lake – six miles in length and five miles wide, this beautiful lake has a little island right in the middle which has grown woods and makes this area ridiculously scenic.
 This is the deepest lake in the United States and has some of the purest water in the world.

-- Owyhee Canyonlands – canyons, rivers, hills, terraced cliffs, red rock canyons and so much more in an area that is perfect for hiking, rock climbing and rafting.
+Owyhee Canyonlands – canyons, rivers, hills, terraced cliffs, red rock canyons and so much more in an area that is perfect for hiking, rock climbing and rafting.
 This is also one of the most remote areas of Oregon so you’ll also see some stunning stars at night.

 Wooden Shoe Tulip Farm – the Willamette Valley is home to forty acres of perfectly arranged tulips.
 The annual Wooden Shoe Tulip Festival takes place every spring on a farm near Woodburn.

-- Williamette Wine Valley – stretching over 150 miles, this area is the heart of the Oregon wine industry and has more than 500 wineries.
+Williamette Wine Valley – stretching over 150 miles, this area is the heart of the Oregon wine industry and has more than 500 wineries.
 The area is known for its pinot noir as well as picturesque rolling hills.

-- Oregon Dunes – running for 40 miles along the Oregon coastline, the Oregon Dunes National Recreation Area is home to beautiful white sand dunes that can stand as high as 500 feet.
-There are small lakes and lagoons throughout the dunes so you can kayak and swim as well as sandboard and driving around on dune buggies.
+Oregon Dunes – running for 40 miles along the Oregon coastline, the Oregon Dunes National Recreation Area is home to beautiful white sand dunes that can stand as high as 500 feet.
+There are small lakes and lagoons throughout the dunes so you can kayak and swim as well as sandboard and drive around on dune buggies.

-- Three Sisters Wilderness – this area is named after the three of the most iconic mountains in the Cascades Range.
+Three Sisters Wilderness – this area is named after the three of the most iconic mountains in the Cascades Range.
 The North, Middle and South Sisters rise over 10,000 feet up from the land and are best seen from the top of Mckenzie Pass.

-- Boardman Tree Farm – this 25,000-acre farm is about 2 1/2 hours from Portland.
+Boardman Tree Farm – this 25,000-acre farm is about 2 1/2 hours from Portland.
 It offers row upon row of perfectly-aligned poplar trees.
 Best visited in the fall.

 8. Washington State